hectorip/TestingDjango/README.md

 I've been working with python like animals do.

-I've learned Python in the wild with no previous or formal preparation on the language (although I already knew how to program in another languages), and I've started programming for the web in Python with this very little serious of formal prepartion.
+I've learned Python in the wild with no previous or formal preparation on the language (although I already knew how to program in another languages), and I've started programming for the web in Python with this very little prepartion.

 Later, I've read some reosurces on Python to train me in it.
-Then I started working in Django even without reading the introductory tutorial programming the projects and searching for the answers in Google (almost always I ended in StackOverflow).
+Then I started working in Django even without reading the introductory tutorial, programming the projects and searching for the answers in Google (I ended almost always in StackOverflow).

 I think it's time to me to study some formal and well planned resources about how to code Django the right way.